Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Ensure the web application has security in depth
 - Security features have to be layered
 - secure coding is practiced
-- seperation of privileges
+- separation of privileges
 - application should fail safely
 - Ensure RBAC are not hardcoded security constants
 - ensure the configuration of cache-control is secure
-- ensure the policies inplaced are of good security requirements
+- ensure the policies in-placed are of good security requirements
   - password policy
   - session policy
   - auto scheduler Policy